hazelcast/hazelcast-jet/README.md

 <img src="https://github.com/hazelcast/hazelcast-jet/raw/master/logo/hazelcast-jet.png" width="100">

 ---

-[Hazelcast Jet] is an open-source, cloud-native, distributed stream processing engine.
+[Hazelcast Jet] is an open-source, cloud native, distributed stream and batch processing engine.

-It's simple to set up, embeddable with no further depednencies, and makes it easy to build fault-tolerant, elastic data processing pipelines.
+It's simple to set up and makes it easy to build fault-tolerant and elastic data processing pipelines.
+The nodes you start will discover each other and form a cluster automatically.
+You can do the same locally, even on the same machine (your laptop, for example).

-Jet also provides robust, distributed in-memory data storage for caching, stream enrichment and storing the results of processing.
+This is great for quick testing.

+Jet keeps processing data without loss even if a node fails, and you can add more nodes that immediately start sharing the computation load.

+You can embed Jet as a part of your application, it's just a single JAR without dependencies.
+You can also deploy it standalone, as a stream-processing cluster.

+Jet also provides a highly available, distributed in memory store.
+You can cache your reference data and enrich the event stream with it, store the results of a computation, or even store the input data you're about to process with Jet.
 ---

 ## Start using Jet